 - Category D felony convictions may be sealed five (5) years after the case is closed.

 - Category E felony convictions may be sealed two (2) years after the case is closed.

-Note that there is no waiting period necessary to seal felony cases that get dismissed (which means there is no conviction).
+Note that no waiting period is necessary to seal cases that get dismissed (which means there is no conviction).
 Also, note that the judge has final discretion over whether to grant a record seal request.